 There are four necessary elements to negligence like there are four legs of a chair.
 Without all four elements, your claim is weak, just like a chair missing one or two legs might not hold a person’s weight.

 - Duty of Care: The at-fault driver had a duty of care to avoid causing harm to others

 - Breach of Duty: The at-fault driver breached their duty by doing something wrong, or failing to do what any reasonable person would do in the same situation

 - Cause: The at-fault driver’s breach of duty is the proximate cause of your injuries

 - Damages: You have verified injuries and losses, supported by medical records and other proof of damages

 Why You Should Talk to an Attorney

 When a negligent driver crashes their car or truck into a bicycle, the resulting injuries to the cyclist can be serious or fatal.
-Don’t let the insurance adjuster convince you that you don’t deserve full compensation for a bicycle accident claim.
+Don’t let the insurance adjuster convince you that you don’t deserve full compensation for your personal injury claim.

 Even in states with strong helmet laws, you owe it to yourself to talk to a skilled personal injury attorney.

-Most injury attorneys don’t charge for their initial consultation.
+Most injury attorneys offer a free consultation to accident victims.
 It costs nothing to find out what a good attorney can do for you and your family.